 Some of the newer calling features may sound obscure, but Caller ID is one almost everyone has heard of, and likely used, at some point in their lives.
-Here we’ll dive into its specific use for business phone numbers.
+Here we’ll dive into its specific use for virtual phone numbers.

 If you’re hazy on exactly what Caller ID is, it’s a phone feature that allows you to control what shows on the phone when you make or receive a call.